Skip to main content

 pg_stat_lock exposes per-lock-type statistics: counts and waits broken out by lock mode. pg_locks shows the snapshot. pg_stat_lock shows the history.

 log_lock_waits is on by default.
 Long lock waits are now logged out of the box.
-Threshold and noise floor are unchanged — operators no longer need to flip the GUC in every new install.
+Threshold and noise floor are unchanged, so operators no longer need to flip the GUC in every new install.

-Why it's useful: The combination matters more than either piece alone. pg_locks answers "who is blocked right now." pg_stat_lock answers "where is contention concentrated over time."
+My verdict: the combination matters more than either piece alone. pg_locks answers "who is blocked right now." pg_stat_lock answers "where is contention concentrated over time."
 The first informs immediate intervention.
 The second informs schema and indexing decisions.
-Build a dashboard query against pg_stat_lock filtered by relation and mode — most contention surprises sit in two or three hot tables.
+Build a dashboard query against pg_stat_lock filtered by relation and mode, and you'll find most contention surprises sitting in two or three hot tables.

 Recovery

-Standby monitoring meant calling functions in sequence — pg_last_wal_replay_lsn(), pg_last_wal_receive_lsn(), pg_get_wal_replay_pause_state(), pg_last_xact_replay_timestamp() — and reconciling the results.
+Standby monitoring used to mean calling functions in sequence (pg_last_wal_replay_lsn(), pg_last_wal_receive_lsn(), pg_get_wal_replay_pause_state(), pg_last_xact_replay_timestamp()) and then reconciling the results yourself.
 Each call was its own snapshot.
 The answer to "where is this standby right now?" was a composite, not a reading.

 PostgreSQL 19 adds pg_stat_recovery, a single system view that snapshots all of it from shared memory in one read.
 Fields cover:

-Why it's useful: The atomic snapshot is the part that matters.
-Previously, when alerts fired on "replica too far behind," distinguishing real lag from a query that raced with a state transition meant correlating timestamps across multiple function calls.
+My verdict: the atomic snapshot is the part that matters.
+Previously, when alerts fired on "replica too far behind," telling real lag apart from a query that raced with a state transition meant correlating timestamps across multiple function calls.
 One view collapses that into a coherent reading for dashboards and runbooks.
-The current-WAL-chunk-start-time field has no prior function equivalent — it diagnoses standbys stuck mid-record rather than between records.
+The current-WAL-chunk-start-time field has no prior function equivalent; it diagnoses standbys stuck mid-record rather than between records.

 Logical replication: sequence sync

 Logical replication has reproduced table data faithfully since 10.
-It has not reproduced the sequences backing SERIAL and IDENTITY columns.
+What it has not reproduced is the sequences backing SERIAL and IDENTITY columns.
 Promote a subscriber to primary and the next INSERT triggers a primary-key violation against rows the application thought it owned.
+A nasty surprise to discover at cutover.

 PostgreSQL 19 closes the gap.
 Publications gain sequence support, a new REFRESH SEQUENCES subcommand triggers the copy, and a sequencesync worker batches the work.